solareon/aoc-excel-2021/README.md

 # Day 16
 Built a tapeworm formula that decodes the bitstream into the letters from the examples.
 Part 1 is solved using a helper column to find the version numbers.
 Additional helper columns decode the other types and the values.
 Part 2 is hand calculated due to my obtuse part 1 approach.
 Cells are colored and filtered to hide unneeded data.

+# Day 17
+Trick shots.
+Part 1 is a math problem ABS(ymin)(ABS(ymin)-1)/2.
+Part 2 we revert to our good friend the brute force sledge hammer.
+Velocity tables are built for 1 - xmax and ymin - ABS(ymin).
+Position data is then plotted for x and y and if it is within the target bounds it is marked.
+Once all these are plotted and marked MATCH() returns valid velocities that could hit the target plot.
+The arrays are then combined and moved to another sheet.
+On this sheet the velocity tables are plotted for the entire set out to 1000 steps.
+Then positions are calculated out to 1000 steps.
+Cells that fall into the correct area are marked.
+These marks are then UNIQUE(), FILTER(), and COUNTIF() to get the part 2 answer.
+It's ugly and not fast but works.